sd4483/Obsidian/Software Testing/Paths.md

 #### Infeasible Paths

-If there is a path in the program that no input can reach, then that is considered an infeasibe
+If there is a path in the program that no input can reach, then that is considered an infeasible path.